didlie-dev/layr-project/index.md

 ---
 ## Introduction to cloud storage
-We upload our data to companies that help us with our cloud storage needs everyday (AWS, Dropbox, Google, Apple, etc.).
+We upload our data to companies that help us with our cloud storage needs every day (AWS, Dropbox, Google, Apple, etc.).
 These services are incredibly convenient and usually work well, but growing security and data privacy concerns, as well as the costs associated with these services, have lead others to think about alternatives to centralized cloud storage.
 In response, we built an experimental project called Layr